structurizr/cli/docs/push.md

 The ```push``` command allows you to push content to a Structurizr workspace (the cloud service or an on-premises installation).
 The command operates as follows:

+1. Create a workspace to operate on:
-1. Pull the existing workspace, OR parse the specified DSL file to create a new workspace.
+	1. If `-workspace` is specified, the CLI will parse the specified DSL/JSON file.
-2. Clear existing documentation and decisions from the workspace.
+	2. If `-workspace` is not specified, the CLI will pull the existing version of the workspace via the web API, removing any existing documentation and decisions.
-3. Import documentation and/or decisions into the workspace.
+3. If `-docs` is specified, that documentation is added to the workspace.
+4. If `-adrs` is specified, those decisions are added to the workspace.
-4. Push the workspace.
+4. Push the workspace via the web API.

 ## Options